timcurzon/nomad-cluster/README.md

     vagrant reload
     ```

-3) Finally, you need to unseal Vault - this is required (for each node) every time the service is started up.
+3) Finally, you need to unseal the Vault instance on each node.
+This is required every time the service is started up.
 Head back to the Vault UI on each node at:

 - http://172.16.0.101:8200
 - http://172.16.0.102:8200
 - http://172.16.0.103:8200

 ...enter the Key 1 value.
-You can log in with the initial root token at this point if required.
+Log in with the initial root token on any single node to access the full Vault UI.

 ### Initial cluster snapshot